Around one third of New Zealand's population (34 per cent) lives in Auckland.

 These communities have already grown substantially over the last few decades.

-In the latest available (Census 2013) almost a quarter (23 per cent) of Auckland residents identified with an Asian ethnicity, and Auckland was home to two thirds (65 per cent) of all Asian peoples in New Zealand.
+In the latest available (Census 2018) over almost a quarter (28 per cent) of Auckland residents identified with an Asian ethnicity, and Auckland was home to almost two thirds (63 per cent) of all Asian peoples in New Zealand.
 The broad Asian ethnic group is projected to increase significantly in Auckland, from both immigration and natural increase.
 Read more about Auckland's Asian population.

 Pacific people will continue to play a significant role in Auckland's growth and change.